flexera-public/rightscale_cookbooks/README.md

 ### Abstract Cookbooks and LWRPs

-Another convention used in the RightScale cookbooks is the _Abstract_ _Cookbook_ pattern.
+Another convention used in the RightScale cookbooks is the *Abstract* *Cookbook* pattern.
 Typically, this pattern is used to distinguish and decouple server and client installation.

-In this pattern the _abstract_ cookbook contains a resource that defines a set of general actions (for example initializing, backing up, and restoring a database) and a set of recipes that use these actions.
-The <tt>default.rb</tt>
-recipe in _abstract_ cookbooks sets up the provider and all provider-specific inputs, and installs the client.
-The <tt>install_server.rb</tt> recipe sets all generic server inputs, includes the <tt>default.rb</tt> recipe and installs the server.
-The _concrete_ cookbooks contain providers that implement the actions for a specific variety of the abstract cookbook (for example a MySQL or PostgreSQL database) and a <tt>setup_server.rb</tt> recipe that sets up server specific inputs and hard codes the provider name and version of the server.
+In this pattern the *abstract* cookbook contains a resource that defines a set of general actions (for example initializing, backing up, and restoring a database) and a set of recipes that use these actions.
+The `default.rb` recipe in *abstract* cookbooks sets up the provider and all provider-specific inputs, and installs the client.
+The `install_server.rb` recipe sets all generic server inputs, includes the `default.rb` recipe and installs the server.
+The *concrete* cookbooks contain providers that implement the actions for a specific variety of the abstract cookbook (for example a MySQL or PostgreSQL database) and a `setup_server.rb` recipe that sets up server specific inputs and hard codes the provider name and version of the server.

 This differs slightly from the typical use of Chef Resources and Providers,